sanketsw/ablyTest/README.md

-# Ably client for sending and listening to messages on a perticular channel
+# Ably client for sending and listening to messages on a particular channel

 This application demonstrates a simple, reusable Node.js web application based on the Express framework to listen to a specified [Ably][] channel.
 Users can specify apikey and channel to listen to.54564